juanbkm/gcf/content/our-projects/southeast-asia.md

 ---
 The ASEAN Catalytic Green Finance Facility (ACGF): Green Recovery Program (GRP) is a comprehensive, country-owned, multi-instrument approach to support countries pursue a low-emission path to post-coronavirus disease (COVID-19) recovery.
 It was designed to kickstart a cycle of climate change mitigation investments in the initial years of recovery (starting in 2021) which will help eligible ASEAN countries align with their Paris Agreement commitments and provide the foundation for more ambitious Nationally Determined Contributions (NDCs).
 The program will help countries refocus on NDCs, avoid a drastic increase in emissions and environmental degradation as the economy bounces back, and stimulate growth by creating ‘green’ jobs.

-While being a distinct ADB-managed program, the ACGF GRP leverages the strengths of the entire ACGF, an entity under the ASEAN Infrastructure Fund (AIF),which is owned by all ASEAN members and ADB, and administered by ADB.
+While being a distinct ADB-managed program, the ACGF GRP leverages the strengths of the entire ACGF, an entity under the ASEAN Infrastructure Fund (AIF), which is owned by all ASEAN members and ADB, and administered by ADB.
 Members of the AIF Board—representatives of ministries of finance from ASEAN countries— serve as focal points for the program in each country, ensuring a transparent and country-owned process in the identification, development, and financing of projects.

 ### Key features: